ryantd42/NY-Legislative-Git/2023/A6459A-2023/bill.md

  information may be acquired from the victim's family OR  REPRESENTATIVE.
- The victim impact statement shall be made available to the victim by the prosecutor  pursuant  to subdivision two of section 390.50 of this arti- cle.
+ The victim impact statement shall be made available to the victim by the prosecutor  pursuant  to subdivision two of section 390.50 of this arti-

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04782-05-4
+ A. 6459--A  2

+ cle.
 Nothing contained in this section shall be interpreted  to  require that a victim supply information for the preparation of this report.
   § 2.
 Subdivision 1 of section 440.50 of the criminal procedure law, as
  amended  by  chapter  322  of  the  laws  of 2021, is amended to read as
  follows:

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04782-04-3
- A. 6459  2

   1. Upon the request of a victim of a crime, or in  any  event  in  all cases  in which the final disposition includes a conviction of a violent felony offense as defined in section 70.02 of the penal  law,  a  felony defined  in  article  one  hundred  twenty-five of such law, or a felony defined in article one hundred thirty of such law, the district attorney shall, within sixty days of the final disposition of  the  case,  inform the  victim  by letter of such final disposition.
-If such  final  disposi- tion  results  in  the commitment of the defendant to the custody of the department of corrections and community supervision for an indeterminate OR COMBINED sentence, the notice provided to the crime victim shall also inform the victim of his or her right to submit a  written,  audiotaped, or [videotaped] VIDEO RECORDED victim impact statement to the department of  corrections  and  community  supervision  or to meet [personally] IN PERSON OR BY VIDEO CONFERENCE with a member of the state board of parole at a time and place separate  from  the  personal  interview  between  a member  or members of the board and the incarcerated individual and make such a statement, subject to procedures  and  limitations  contained  in rules  of  the  board,  both  pursuant to subdivision two of section two hundred fifty-nine-i of the executive law.
+If such final disposi- tion results in the commitment of the defendant to the  custody  of  the department of corrections and community supervision for an indeterminate OR COMBINED sentence, the notice provided to the crime victim shall also inform  the  victim of [his or her] THE VICTIM'S right to submit a writ- ten, audiotaped, or [videotaped] VIDEO RECORDED victim impact  statement to  the  department  of corrections and community supervision or to meet [personally] IN PERSON OR BY VIDEO CONFERENCE with a member of the state board of parole at a time and place separate from the personal interview between a member or members of the board and the incarcerated individual and make  such  a  statement,  subject  to  procedures  and  limitations contained  in  rules  of  the board, both pursuant to subdivision two of section two hundred fifty-nine-i of the executive law.
 A  copy  of  such letter  OR  STATEMENT  shall  be provided to the board of parole AND ALL PRESIDING COMMISSIONERS FOR SUCH HEARING.
-The  right  of  the  victim  under  this subdivision  to submit a [written] victim impact statement IN ANY FORMAT or to meet [personally] IN PERSON OR BY VIDEO CONFERENCE with  a  member of  the state board of parole applies to each personal interview between a member or members of the board and the incarcerated individual.
+The right of the victim  under this  subdivision  to  submit a [written] victim impact statement IN ANY FORMAT or to meet [personally] IN PERSON OR BY VIDEO CONFERENCE  with  a member  of  the state board of parole applies to each personal interview between a member or members of the board and the  incarcerated  individ- ual.
   § 3.
 Subdivision 2 of section 259-i of the executive law is amended by adding a new paragraph (f) to read as follows:
   (F)  PRIOR  TO  THE  CONDUCT OF ANY PAROLE HEARING AS PROVIDED IN THIS ARTICLE, THE MEMBERS OF THE BOARD AND ALL  PRESIDING  COMMISSIONERS  FOR SUCH  HEARING  SHALL REVIEW ALL VICTIM IMPACT STATEMENTS RELATING TO THE OFFENSE OR OFFENSES  OF  WHICH  THE  INCARCERATED  INDIVIDUAL  HAS  BEEN CONVICTED,  INCLUDING  VICTIM  IMPACT  STATEMENTS PROVIDED IN CONNECTION WITH THE PRE-SENTENCING REPORT AND  VICTIM  IMPACT  STATEMENTS  PROVIDED DIRECTLY  TO  THE PAROLE BOARD.
-FAILURE TO REVIEW STATEMENTS AS  PROVIDED IN THIS SECTION SHALL RENDER SUCH HEARING INVALID.
+THE PRESIDING COMMISSIONERS AND MEMBERS OF THE BOARD THAT PARTICIPATE IN THE HEARING SHALL SIGN A WRITTEN ATTES- TATION CONFIRMING THAT THEY HAVE REVIEWED THE VICTIM  IMPACT  STATEMENTS PRIOR TO THE HEARING.
   §  4.
 This  act shall take effect on the ninetieth day after it shall have become a law.
 Effective immediately the addition, amendment  and/or repeal  of  any  rule  or regulation necessary for the implementation of